Pass your DSPT submission with compliance support built for healthcare organisations

 NHS Supply Chain’s adoption of Procurement Policy Note 014 has added a parallel compliance requirement.
 Cyber Essentials Plus certification is now mandatory for suppliers who handle personal data or deliver IT and digital services to the NHS.

 The five Cyber Essentials controls — firewalls, secure configuration, access control, malware protection, and software updates — overlap significantly with DSPT technical requirements.
-But achieving CE+ doesn’t exempt you from DSPT, and vice versa.
+But achieving CE+ does not exempt you from DSPT, and vice versa.
 Both must be completed separately.

 The Synnovis ransomware attack in June 2024 was the most significant cyber attack on NHS infrastructure in recent years.
 A pathology services provider serving multiple London NHS trusts was compromised, disrupting laboratory services for months.
 Thousands of patient appointments were cancelled.
 Blood test results were delayed.
 Clinical decision-making was impacted.